-Achilles Data is a two-month course for aspiring journalists and media students from the Czech Republic and Slovakia with the aim of familiarizing participants with the basic tools, current trends and in-depth methods of modern investigative journalism.
+Achilles Data is a two-month course for aspiring journalists and media students from the Czech Republic, Slovakia, Hungary and Poland.
+The aim of the program is to familiarize participants with the basic tools, current trends, and in-depth methods of modern investigative journalism.

 The Course

 - This course accepts 3- to 5-member teams of students.
 (Exceptions are possible.
-The organiser reserves the right to form teams of registered individuals).
+The organizer reserves the right to form teams of registered individuals).

-- Teams first undergo a three-day series of workshops held between October 13 and 15 in Prague
+- Teams first undergo a three-day series of workshops held between November 2 and 4, 2023, in Prague.

-- Teams submit their final project by January 8, 2023; the project usually consists of an article plus interview and infographics
+- Teams submit their final project by early January 2024; the project usually consists of an article plus an interview and infographics.

-- The course ends with a final meeting (expected date: February 2023) during which the best project is chosen and participants receive a written evaluation of their work from the jury
+- The course ends with a final meeting (expected date: February 2024) during which the best project is chosen and participants receive a written evaluation of their work from the jury.

 2022 Program Mentors